-MacFarlane's four-o'clock (Mirabilis macfarlanei) is a perennial wildflower with large clusters of bright madownlisted to Threatened in 1996.
+MacFarlane's four-o'clock was originally listed as Endangered in the Endangered Species Act (ESA) in downlisted to Threatened in 1996.
 Five-Year Status Reviews indicate that the population is stable, but despite ongoing annual survey efforts, no new populations have been discovered.
 The most recent Five-Year Status Review was completed in 2015 and a new one was initiated in 2020. (https://species.idaho.gov/other-species-info/macfarlanes-four-oclock/)